telerik/ajax-docs/controls/input/server-side-programming/overview.md

 * **RadDateInput** - the date in universal format ( "yyyy-MM-dd-HH-mm-ss" )

 >note The four different **RadInput** controls use different properties to represent their values.
-See[Getting and Setting Values]({%slug input/getting-started/getting-and-setting-values%})for details.
+See [Getting and Setting Values]({%slug input/getting-started/getting-and-setting-values%}) for details.
 >